You’re a Loser...But Take Ls Like a G with These Steps

 But when we lose, it’s the absolute worst.
 Getting rejected, coming so close to winning but losing after making a careless mistake, then seeing that person who beat you stand on the podium while you look up at them.
-When all these things that happen in your life happen, it makes you feel like you’re not worth anything.
+When all these things happen in your life, it makes you feel like you’re not worth anything.

 The sucky thing is that we are all losers, we can’t escape it.

 But, in our losses (the Ls), the lessons learned can help make for bigger wins in the future.
 Which is why I want to talk about my biggest Ls (highlighting BJJ and dating as my inspiration for this post) and how I learned to take them like an OG to become a bigger winner.